MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```bash
 python3.6 -m pip install numpy
 ```
-This will ensure that numpy is installed a s a package for python3.6.
+This will ensure that numpy is installed as a package for python3.6.
 Here are some popular pip commands to help you with package management.
 ```bash
 # Install a package
 pip install <package_name>